Clinical Exome Sequencing

 While whole genome sequencing provides a broader view of the entire genome, it is more expensive and time-consuming.
 CES provides a high-yield, cost-effective alternative by concentrating on the portions of DNA most likely to carry clinically relevant mutations.
 This focus makes CES particularly useful when time and resources are limited.

-When Is CES Recommended?
+When Is Clinical exome Recommended?

 Clinical Exome Sequencing is often recommended when: